America the Beautiful

-"America the Beautiful" is a patriotic American song.
-Its lyrics were written by Katharine Lee Bates and its music was composed by church organist and choirmaster Samuel A. Ward at Grace Episcopal Church in Newark, New Jersey.
-The two never met.
+"America the Beautiful" is an American patriotic song.
+Its lyrics were written by Katharine Lee Bates and its music was composed by church organist and choirmaster Samuel A. Ward at Grace Episcopal Church in Newark, New Jersey, though the two never met.

-Bates wrote the words as a poem originally entitled "Pikes Peak".
+Bates wrote the words as a poem, originally titled "Pikes Peak".
 It was first published in the Fourth of July 1895 edition of the church periodical, The Congregationalist.
-It was at that time that the poem was first entitled "America".
+At that time, the poem was titled "America".

 Ward had initially composed the song's melody in 1882 to accompany lyrics to "Materna", basis of the hymn, "O Mother dear, Jerusalem", though the hymn was not first published until 1892.
 The combination of Ward's melody and Bates's poem was first entitled "America the Beautiful" in 1910.
-The song is one of the most popular of the many U.S. patriotic songs.
+The song is one of the most popular of the many American patriotic songs.